nguyenhongphu/nguyenhongphu.github.io/_pages/about.md

   - /about.html
 ---

 Rather be a late-bloomer than an early-finished article!
 I am a life-long-learning person/researcher/toastmaster, always thrive for developing not only research skills but also personal development skills.
-I wrote a poem about the research work of my #PhD, and could #karaoke it to win the first prize at a Science Slam :)
+I wrote a poem about the research work of my PhD, and could karaoke it to win the first prize at a Science Slam :)

 HIGHER EDUCATION
 ======
-2015	PhD in Computer Science	University of Luxembourg, Luxembourg
+PhD in Computer Science	University of Luxembourg, Luxembourg

-2010	Master of Computer Science and Engineering	Eindhoven University of Technology, the Netherlands
+Master of Computer Science and Engineering	Eindhoven University of Technology, the Netherlands

-2006	Bachelor of Computer Science	Hanoi University of Science and Technology, Vietnam
+Bachelor of Computer Science	Hanoi University of Science and Technology, Vietnam

 POSITIONS
 ======